bbc/lrud-spatial/CONTRIBUTING.md

 ## Contributing Code
 > For significant feature changes, be sure to open an issue first to gather feedback from the package maintainers.

-If you do not have push access to the repository, please [fork it](https://help.github.com/en/articles/fork-a-repo).
+BBC staff may have push access to the repository, in which case you may clone this repository and create a working branch with a _kebab-case_ name reflecting what you are working on (e.g. `fix-the-thing`).
+Otherwise please [fork it](https://help.github.com/en/articles/fork-a-repo).
 You should then work on your own `master` branch.

-Otherwise, you may clone this repository and create a working branch with a _kebab-case_ name reflecting what you are working on (e.g. `fix-the-thing`).

 Follow the setup instructions in the [README](../README.md).